Tenemir/terraincontrolgui/README.md

 My software is made in JAVA, bar some quirks.
 It will work on any plattform that supports Java.
 Whoever writes in a language that is very difficult to port to other operating systems, or outright does not support more operating systems is a casual lazybone.

+Or just boot up Micro$hit and use TCEE for the advanced stuff, and then use this for whenever you find yourself without Micro$hit.

 ## What can it do so far?

 *Load the paths for the TerrainControl Folder, and The GlobalBiomes folder, The WorldObjects folder, and the entirety of the